mwhapples/BrailleBlaster-NG-docs/manual.md

 Radio button.

-- Add: Adds the selected format to any instances of the specified text in the Find and Replace window.\
+- Add: Adds the selected format to any instances of the specified text in the Find and Replace window.
-  **Example:** If you add "Heading 1" to the Replace box, your search replaces the formatting of every instance of "The" to be within the Heading 1 style.
+  **Example:** If you add “Heading 1” to the Replace box, your search replaces the formatting of every instance of “The” to be within the Heading 1 style.

 <!-- -->